-The Company's subsidiary, JESER Real Estate Development Company ("JESER") is a Saudi Limited Liability Company, which is owned 100% by the Company.
-The objectives of the subsidiary are to purchase land for construction of buildings for the purpose of sale or lease; in addition, manage, maintain, develop, buy and own, sell and purchase, and utilize real estate and land for the benefit of the Company.
+The Company's subsidiary, JESER Real Estate Development Group ("JESER") is a Saudi Limited Liability Company, which is owned 100% by the Company, obtained Commercial Registration No. 1010314245 issued in the city of Riyadh on Ramadan 10, 1432, corresponding to August 10, 2011, The objectives of the subsidiary are to purchase land for construction of buildings for the purpose of sale or lease; in addition, manage, maintain, develop, buy and own, sell and purchase, and utilize real estate and land for the benefit of the Company.
 The subsidiary is also permitted to invest in other entities, which engage in similar real estate activities.
 Although not legally owned by the Company, the other minority shareholder has assigned his share of investment to the benefit of the Company.

-The Company and Jeser constitute the "Group".
+The Company and Subsidiary constitute the "Group".